PicciMario/covidbot/README.md

 Play with it, just look for [@italiandailycovidbot](https://t.me/italiandailycovidbot) on Telegram (if my home server is still up, no promises here :-) ).

 Simple Telegram bot written in NodeJS.
-Retrieves italian state-level COVID-19 infection numbers (new daily infections) from the Italian Civil Protection [GitHub repository](https://github.com/pcm-dpc/COVID-19); provides upon request a plot of the last 3 months values.
-Also, an user can subscribe and receive updates every evening at 17.05 (italian ministry of health publishes daily data at 5pm).
+Retrieves italian state-level COVID-19 infection numbers from the Italian Civil Protection [GitHub repository](https://github.com/pcm-dpc/COVID-19) and provides upon request a plot of the last 3 months values.
+Also, an user can subscribe and receive updates every evening at about 5pm (new data is published daily around that time).

 ![Sample plot](/sampleplot.jpg)

-Supported commands:
+## Supported commands

-- /sub - Subscribe to daily COVID-19 updates
+- **/sub** - Subscribe to daily COVID-19 updates
-- /unsub - Unsubscribe
+- **/unsub** - Unsubscribe
-- /status - Subscription status
+- **/status** - Subscription status
-- /plot - Request actual situation plot
+- **/plot** - Request actual situation plot
-- /about - About
+- **/about** - About
-- /help - Commands list
+- **/help** - Commands list

 ## Technical details

 The code implements a simple bot by leveraging the *node-telegram-bot-api* library.
-Upon startup, it downloads and parses COVID-19 data from the Italian Ministry of Health website; then, upon */plot* request, it creates a plot and sends it to the requestor as a PNG image.
+Upon startup, it downloads and parses COVID-19 data from the Italian Civil Protection [GitHub repository](https://github.com/pcm-dpc/COVID-19); then, upon **/plot** request, it creates a plot and sends it to the requestor as a PNG image.

 There is also a simplified subscription feature, by which an user can request to be subscribed to daily updates (either in a private chat with the bot or inside any other chat you've added the bot to).
 The bot will store the chat id of the request (in a REDIS server).
 Every day at around 5pm (italian time) new COVID-19 data is retrieveda and then the plot function is invoked for all the subscribers, who will subsequently receive the new plot.